 Not only do they differ in color, size, and the number of legs, when compared side by side they are nothing alike at all.
 Out of these two infamous home intruders, Silverfish are notorious for causing more damage due to its food preference.
 Hence the suggestion to seek professional help from extermination helpers to eliminate them from the house.
 With our guide, you will be able to understand the differences and know when to seek professional help.

-Literally speaking, Centipede may actually mean ‘a hundred legs,’ however that is not the case in reality.
+Literally speaking, Centipede may actually mean ‘a hundred legs,’ but that is not the case in reality.
 Instead of a hundred legs, this creature only has 15 pairs of legs.
-These 30 legs definitely cannot be missed due to its unique built, however, the legs of female centipedes are oddly noteworthy.
+These 30 legs definitely cannot be missed due to their unique build, however, the legs of female centipedes are oddly noteworthy.
 With two of their rear legs the size of their body length, you simply cannot mistake them when you see them!

 Male Centipedes mature to 1.5 inches long, smaller than their female counterparts as female Centipedes mature to about 3 inches long.
 Both male and female Centipedes have flat and long bodies with yellowish or light brown color.
 Their thin, long legs have a distinctive look with unique dark and light banded marks.
 These legs are not only unique and its markings, but also its design and dynamic.

 Who would have thought that those spindly legs are actually incredibly extraordinary?
 They may look lanky however, it is easy to notice how tremendously unique and complicated they are the more time you see them.
 The Centipedes’ rear legs are always longer than the rest, and the closer to the head their legs are, the shorter they are.